forestgrape/coronavirus/2_biological/life-forms.md

 * ... -> nucleotide -> nucleotide -> nucleotide -> nucleotide -> ...

-The nucleotides are have 3 parts a ribose sugar, a phosphate and base.
+The nucleotides are made from three elementary molecules.

 ###### Nucleotide
 > A nucleotide is a triplet of a ribose, phosphate and a purine or pyrimidine base.
 The ribose is both bound to the phosphate and the base.

-The ribose-base unit has a separate name and is called nucleoside:
+The subunit of the base bound to the ribose has a separate name and is called nucleoside:

 ###### Nucleoside
 > Nucleoside is a purine or pyrimidine base linked to a ribose sugar.

 The backbone of RNA is always:
 * ... -> phosphate -> ribose -> phosphate -> ribose -> ...

-And the bases attached to the riboses determine binding properties.
-The preferred binding patterns of RNA strands is to other RNA strands with matching nucleotides.
+To the riboses the bases are attached.
+These attached bases determine binding properties.
+The preferred binding patterns of RNA strands is to a RNA strands with matching nucleotides.
 The binding properties are relevant for:
 * The matching RNA pieces which a RNA binds to:
   * matching RNA can be of the same RNA strand which results e.g. in circles.
 This binding patterns determine the 3-d structure of the RNA
-  * the matching RNA pieces are independent.
+  * the matching RNA pieces belong to another RNA strand.
 Which is used for:
     * RNA silencing
     * RNA duplication
-    * building of proteins by
+    * building of proteins by tRNAs in ribosomes.
-* The structure combine with the binding properties determine which reactions and RNA enzyme catalyzes additional to the reactions relying of RNA-RNA interactions mentioned above.
+* The structure combined with the binding properties determines which reactions and RNA enzyme catalyzes.